'97 Bonnie & Clyde

 "'97 Bonnie & Clyde" is a song by the American rapper Eminem.
 The song appears on the Slim Shady EP (as "Just the Two of Us") and The Slim Shady LP.
 Eminem recorded a prequel for The Marshall Mathers LP, "Kim".
 The song was covered by Tori Amos on her 2001 album of gender-swapped covers, Strange Little Girls.

-In the song, Eminem (or his alter ego Slim Shady) talks to his daughter whilst taking her to the pier to throw his wife, Kim, in the sea.
-He speaks to his daughter Hailie in a baby like fashion (ex: c'mon Hai-Hai we going to the beach.

-Grab a couple of toys and let Dada strap you into the car seat.) but still has a dark undertone.

 Background

 The song has Eminem disposing of the corpse of his ex-wife, Kim Mathers, in the lake with his then-infant daughter Hailie.
 The sounds played at the beginning of the song, including the jingling of keys and the slamming of a car door, imply that Eminem put Kim's body in the trunk of his car.
 These are the same sounds played at the end of the song "Kim" by Eminem.
-In "Kim", the lines immediately before the sounds are heard.
+In "Kim", the sounds are heard immediately after the lines end.
 Eminem got the idea to write this song at a time when Kim was stopping him from seeing his daughter.
 Eminem asked Marilyn Manson to guest appear on the song, but the singer declined because he felt that the song was "too misogynistic".

+Because the song focuses on disposing of Kim's corpse, Eminem was not comfortable with explaining the situation to Kim, and instead told her that he would be taking Hailie to Chuck E. Cheese's, when he actually wanted to go to the studio with Hailie and feature her vocals in the song.
+He explained, "When she found out I used our daughter to write a song about killing her, she fucking blew.
+We had just got back together for a couple of weeks.
+Then I played her the song and she bugged the fuck out."
+Eminem also said, "When she (Hailie) gets old enough, I'm going to explain it to her.
+I'll let her know that Mommy and Daddy weren't getting along at the time.
+None of it was to be taken too literally, although at the time I wanted to fucking do it."